-13. Climate change and natural resources:
+13. Climate change and environment

 We note with high concern the growing evidence of the very serious direct and indirect impact of climate change.
-Against that background, we support the multi-national commitments made at the United Nations Conferences on Climate Change and urge all European governments and all stakeholders to act urgently on the basis of those commitments.
+Against that background, we support the multi-national commitments made at the United Nations Conferences on Climate Change and urge EU, all European governments and all stakeholders to act urgently on the basis of those commitments.
+We welcome the Green Deal of the EU and expect actions to be implemented in villages and communities based on the Deal.
 We highlight the major role which rural communities can play in bringing about the transformation needed to avert climate and ecological catastrophe and recognise the need to assist rural areas to adapt to climate change and ensure that they are not penalised by climate obligations.
-Our natural resources have great potential to reduce and address climate change, including substantial forests and wetlands which can capture and sequester carbon, and which contribute massively to renewable resources of raw material and energy.
-Rural or coastal areas are well placed to meet the growing demand for renewable energy from wind, hydro, tide, solar, geothermal and wood-fuel sources, in ways which respect nature and the environment of land and water, and which bring direct benefit and employment to rural communities.
-We call for increased use of agro-forestry, agro-ecology and bio-economy approaches to land management, and for a greater focus on local, community-led responses, which empower local citizens and provide the necessary conditions for a just and inclusive transition.
-We also urge that the conditions created by climate change currently and as foreseen should be taken into account in the definition of disadvantaged regions when assessing the allocation of financial support.